Subwoofer: Bass shakers

 Since infrasonic bass is felt, sub-bass can be augmented using tactile transducers.
 Unlike a typical subwoofer driver, which produces audible vibrations, tactile transducers produce low-frequency vibrations that are designed to be felt by individuals who are touching the transducer or indirectly through a piece of furniture or a wooden floor.
 Tactile transducers have recently emerged as a device class, called variously "bass shakers", "butt shakers" and "throne shakers".
-They are attached to a seat, for instance a drummer's stool ("throne") or gamer's chair, car seat or home theater seating, and the vibrations of the driver are transmitted to the body then to the ear in a manner similar to bone conduction.
+They are attached to a seat, for instance a drummer's stool ("throne") or gamer's chair, car seat or home-cinema seating, and the vibrations of the driver are transmitted to the body then to the ear in a manner similar to bone conduction.
 They connect to an amplifier like a normal subwoofer.
 They can be attached to a large flat surface (for instance a floor or platform) to create a large low- frequency conduction area, although the transmission of low frequencies through the feet is not as efficient as through the seat.

 The advantage of tactile transducers used for low frequencies is that they allow a listening environment that is not filled with loud low-frequency sound waves in the air.
 This helps the drummer in a rock music band to monitor their kick drum performance without filling the stage with powerful, loud low-frequency sound from a 15-inch (40 cm) subwoofer monitor and an amplifier, which can "leak" into other drum mics and lower the quality of the sound mix.
 By not having a large, powerful subwoofer monitor, a bass shaker also enables a drummer to lower the sound pressure levels that they are exposed to during a performance, reducing the risk of hearing damage.
 For home cinema or video game use, bass shakers help the user avoid disturbing others in nearby apartments or rooms, because even powerful sound effects such as explosion sounds in a war video game or the simulated rumbling of an earthquake in an adventure film will not be heard by others.
 However, some critics argue that the felt vibrations are disconnected from the auditory experience, and they claim that that music is less satisfying with the "butt shaker" than sound effects.
 As well, critics have claimed that the bass shaker itself can rattle during loud sound effects, which can distract the listener.